paulbrodner/paulbrodner.github.io/_posts/2022-05-06-sqlite-and-nodejs-for-storing-test-metadata.md

 I like to keep track of the test environments that I'm using, what code is deployed there, from what branch, the git SHA, the date when the environment what created/updated and so on.

-We can take this information from CI or other tools but somethimes these doesn't provide all the necessary information.
+We can take this information from CI or other tools but sometimes these doesn't provide all the necessary information.

 # The Project
-I will like to have a simple REST API that will ingest some information that I send to them and store it a database.
+I would like to have a simple REST API that will digest some information that I send to them and store it a database.
 >If you want to see the code, check this out: [api_node_template](https://github.com/paulbrodner/api_node_template)

 #### Functionalities: